okta/okta-auth-js/README.md

 ### `getOrRenewAccessToken()`

-Reads the `accessToken` from storage and will attempt a token renewal if expired.
-Returns the access token string or `null` if the doesn't exist or a renewal cannot be completed
+Returns the access token string if it exists.
+Returns `null` if the access token doesn't exist or a renewal cannot be completed

 ### `storeTokensFromRedirect()`